renesas/rx-driver-package/source/r_ble_da14531_rx/r_ble_da14531_rx_vx.xx/r_ble_da14531_rx/readme.txt

 Version
 -------
-v1.20
+v1.30

 Overview
 --------------------------------------------------------------------------------
 The r_ble_da14531_rx module provides BLE GAP functionality for DA14531 BLE module which are compliant with Bluetooth version 5.0.
 This driver is tested and works with the following toolchain:
-  Renesas RX Toolchain v3.05.00
+  Renesas RX Toolchain v3.06.00
 All API calls and their supporting interface definitions are located in r_ble_da14531_if.h.

 Features
 --------
-* Peripheral support only.
+* Peripheral support only
 * Legacy Advertising, connection (No Security)
 * UART support
-* Dynamic loading of custom profile.
+* Dynamic loading of custom profile
 * Integration with QE BLE plugin
 * GAP, GATT Server
 * FreeRTOS Support
 * AzureRTOS Support
 * Bare metal support
 * L2CAP, GATT Client support
-* Support SDK download from host MCU.
+* Support SDK download from host MCU
+* Sleep mode support
+* Common functionality for DA1453x
+  - Boot from host or DA14531/DA14535 flash
+  - Use 1-wire (default) or 2-wire UART for booting
+  - Open/Close the BLE protocol stack
+* GATT Server functionality:
+  - Notification of characteristics modification
+  - Read/Write of GATT Profile from host
+  - Loading of Profile definition

 Supported MCUs
 --------------